ABOUT PLYWOOD

 Glue Bonds

-Type A – produced from a phenol formaldehyde resin which, sets permanently under controlled heat and pressure.
-It gives a permanent bond that will not deteriorate in heat or cold or under wet conditions.
-It is used for marine plywood, structural plywood and exterior plywood which has long term exposure to wet or damp conditions.
+Type A: This bond is made from a phenol formaldehyde resin, which sets permanently under controlled heat and pressure.
+Type A provides a permanent bond that remains unaffected by heat, cold, or wet conditions.
+It is primarily used for marine plywood, structural plywood, and exterior plywood that will be exposed to long-term wet or damp conditions.

-Type B – produced from melamine fortified urea formaldehyde resin (MUF) which sets under controlled heat and pressure.
-Type B is suitable for plywood involved in up to two years full exposure to the weather such as in formwork plywood or exterior doorskins.
+Type B: Produced from melamine fortified urea formaldehyde resin (MUF), Type B sets under controlled heat and pressure.
+It is suitable for plywood intended for up to two years of full exposure to weather, such as in formwork plywood or exterior doorskins.

-Type C & Type D – produced from urea formaldehyde resin (UF) which sets under controlled heat and pressure.
-These are interior bonds which are not recommended for any purpose where exterior conditions are involved.
-Even for interior purposes, C & D should not be recommended for structural applications.
-For areas around sinks, vanities and laundry tubs, Type A bonded plywood should be used.
+Types C & D: These are produced from urea formaldehyde resin (UF) and set under controlled heat and pressure.
+They are interior bonds and are not recommended for use in exterior conditions.
+Even for interior purposes, Types C and D should not be used for structural applications.
+For areas such as around sinks, vanities, and laundry tubs, Type A bonded plywood is recommended.

 Veneer Grades